-- Easier for stomach juice to get into the esophagus, because the valve between the esophagus and stomach ( lower esophageal sphincter ) does not close tightly.
+- Easier for stomach juice to get into the esophagus.
+This happens because the valve between the esophagus and stomach ( lower esophageal sphincter ) does not close tightly.

-- Harder to move stomach juices out of the esophagus because the squeezing motion of the esophagus (peristalsis) does not work as strongly.
+- Harder to move stomach juices out of the esophagus.
+This happens because the squeezing motion of the esophagus (peristalsis) does not work as well as it should.

 CREST syndrome is a limited type of scleroderma that can also affect the esophagus.

 Primary Medical Reviewer Adam Husney, MD - Family Medicine

 Specialist Medical Reviewer Peter J. Kahrilas, MD - Gastroenterology